2. Development and Review

 d.
 A member of staff from the Academic Registry QA Team, who will also draft the panel report.

-23. The Scheme Approval Panel is constituted as a standing panel reporting to the PPC.
-The Panel is responsible for making final decisions on the approval of scheme proposals, but may refer decisions back to PPC or on to Academic Board if there are significant areas of concern or issues of wider consideration for the University.
-PPC will retain oversight for the operation of the Scheme Approval Panel and will monitor the effectiveness of the QA processes.
+8. The Academic Scrutiny Panel is constituted as a standing panel reporting to the Q&SC.
+The Panel is responsible for making final decisions on the approval of scheme proposals but may refer decisions back to the PVC (ESE) and Head of Planning or on to Q&SC if there are significant areas of concern or issues of wider consideration for the University.
+Q&SC will retain oversight for the operation of the Academic Scrutiny Panel and will monitor the effectiveness of the QA processes.

-25. Meetings of approval panel will be ordered as follows:
+10. Meetings of Academic Scrutiny Panel will be ordered as follows:

 (i) Welcome by the Chair